gregoriorobles/hotcrp2csv/README.md

 ## Configuration

-Edit hotcrp2csv, and modify the following three variables, as in the example below:
+Edit hotcrp2csv, and modify the following variables, as in the example below:

 ```
 ACRONYM = "MSR"  # Acronym of the conference
-TRACK = "Technical"  # Track (leave empty if single track)
+TRACK = "Challenge"  # Track (leave empty if single track)

-# Page limit depending on the type of papers.
+## Page limit depending on the type of papers.
+## There are two possibilities:
+## a) Directly a number (in string format) when there is only one type

+PAGE_LIMIT = "4+1"

+## b) A dictionary with all the types of papers:
-# Syntax --> Hotcrp type: Number of pages
+## Syntax --> Type: Number of pages

-PAGE_LIMIT = {
+#PAGE_LIMIT = {
-    "Full (10 pages plus 2 additional pages of references)": "10+2",
+#    "Full (10 pages plus 2 additional pages of references)": "10+2",
-    "Short (4 pages plus 1 additional page of references)": "4+1"
+#    "Short (4 pages plus 1 additional page of references)": "4+1"
-}
+#}

+# If you append multiple tracks into a single CSV output file,
+# only the first track should have a header.
+Else, put HEADER to False
+HEADER = True
 ```